l-rud/SBA-308-JavaScript-Fundamentals/README.md

 **The script meets the technical requirements listed below:**

-- The variables was declared using 'let' & 'const'.
+- The variables were declared using 'let' & 'const'.
-- The operators ( + * / ) was used to perform calculations on variables and literals.
+- The operators ( + * / ) were used to perform calculations on variables and literals.
-- The strings, numbers, and Boolean values was cached within variables.
+- The strings, numbers, and Boolean values were cached within variables.
-- Two if/else statements to control program flow was included.
+- Two if/else statements to control program flow were included.
-- Two different types of loops was utilized ("For" and "For of").
+- Two different types of loops were utilized ('For' and 'For of').
-- Arrays and objects was created.
+- Arrays and objects were created.
-- Functions was used to handle repeated tasks.
+- Functions were used to handle repeated tasks.
 - Program outputs processed data as described in the specification.
 - The program runs without errors.
-- Commits to the git repository was made frequently.
+- Commits to the git repository were made frequently.
 - A README file was included.